 Recognized worldwide as a symbol of the city, the thrill of riding up and down some of San Francisco's steepest hills in a noisy cable car is not to be missed!
 There are three lines: two of them start at the bustling intersection of Powell and Market near Union Square and head in the direction of Fisherman's Wharf via different streets while the third travels along California Street as far as Van Ness Avenue.
 San Francisco's residents prefer to use the city's other modes of transport, which are faster and less expensive than the cable cars.
 A single ride costs USD 7.

-Useful tip: : SFMTA, San Francisco's municipal transportation agency, also known as Muni, offers Visitor Passports, valid for unlimited rides on its buses, streetcars and light rail as well as cable cars, for 1 day (USD 17), 3 days (USD 26) or 7 days (USD 35), counted consecutively from the first day of use.
+Useful tip: SFMTA, San Francisco's municipal transportation agency, also known as Muni, offers Visitor Passports, valid for unlimited rides on its buses, streetcars and light rail as well as cable cars, for 1 day (USD 12), 3 days (USD 29) or 7 days (USD 39), counted consecutively from the first day of use.
+Free for children under 5.

-Muni's network of electric coaches consists of 14 lines serving the entire metropolitan area.
-A single ride costs USD 2.25 for adults, USD 1.00 for youths aged 5 to 17 and senior citizens (over 65).
+Muni's network of trolleybuses consists of 14 lines serving the entire metropolitan area.
+A single ride costs USD 2.75 for adults, USD 1.25 for youths aged 5 to 18 and senior citizens (over 65).

 Some 5,000 taxicabs operate in San Francisco.
-Taxi meters start with the minimum charge of USD 3.50, with fares running USD 2.75 per mile, plus a 10 percent tip.
+Taxi meters start with the minimum charge of USD 4.50.

 Upon your arrival in San Francisco, you can get in touch with local tourism professionals for further information and to help organize your stay.San Francisco Visitor Information Center